walkerke/us-boundaries/README.md

 US Boundaries
 ================

-Boundaries of US counties, commuting zones, and states in R sp format.
+Boundaries of US counties, commuting zones, and states in R sf and sp formats.

 County and state boundaries are provided in three resolutions